zenml-io/blog.zenml.io/_posts/2021-11-26-lazy-loading-integrations-in-zenml.md

   path: /assets/posts/lazy-loading-integrations/sam_zen_mode.jpg
 ---
 # Lazy Loading Integrations in ZenML
-While you are working on a project in **Python**, it is very likely that you run into an issue where even the simplest of imports can lead to a chain of imports, which in return can cost you a few seconds of run time before you even start to use what you imported.
-If left unchecked, this eager consumption of time can become even more apparent and annoying if you working on a project where the response time may be critical and there are a wide variety of tools in play.
-Now, let us put this into perspective for a tool that handles Machine Learning workflows in a production setting.
+When working on a project in **Python**, it is very likely that you will run into an issue where even the simplest of imports can lead to a chain of imports, which in turn can cost you a few seconds of run time before you even start to use what you imported.
+Left unchecked, this eager consumption of time can become even more apparent and annoying if you working on a project where the response time is critical and there are a wide variety of tools in play.
+Let's put this into perspective for a tool that handles Machine Learning workflows in a production setting.

 ## Fractured space of Machine Learning